Psychology and Magic in Dancesport – How They Can Increase Your Performance

 His studies really focus on how much of an impact placebo has on your mind.
-He and his team did a study on children with different diseases, in which they put them into a brain scanner and told them that the machine was a placebo one and through the power of their own mind it can help their brain heal the disorder.
+He and his team did a study on children with different diseases.
+They put them into a brain scanner and told them that the machine was a placebo one and through the power of their own mind it can help their brain heal the disorder.
 The effects were really surprising.

 Also, hypnosis by suggesting what someone should or should not do is very powerful.
 You can actually trick your mind or body into doing or thinking something that you would normally think otherwise.
 For example, you can induce yourself to relax your breathing.

 Why not applying this when you go to dancing competitions?
 You have autosuggest positive thoughts to your mind: “You look beautiful!” or “You will love the music!” and make that happen.

 Magic and psychology – combined will make you a winner

 Overall, magic and psychology combined can teach us how to influence our mind to believe things like it’s daylight, or that you can conquer a disease.
 Why not use that in every aspect of your life? …especially when you want to achieve good results at a dance competition.

 Make sure that, before you fly to your next big competition on the other side of the world, you check Jay Olson’s website – jetlagrooster.com and apply all of his suggestions.
 And once you arrive there, transform yourself into a magician and hypnotize yourself into believing what you want to believe.

 Craving for more information?
 Listen to our interview with Jay Olson about sleep hygiene, jet lag, and placebo effects.